Rich Rinaldi

 After the Nets also released him, he began working in New York as a substitute teacher and then a full time physical education teacher.
 In 1976, he was invited to play for an American team including Robert Parrish for a tournament in Italy.
 The strength of his performance earned him a two-year contract with Italian club Mobilgirgi Varese.

 Rinaldi's most successful NBA season came in 1972–73, when he averaged 8.5 points and 2.1 rebounds in 33 games for the Bullets.
-He ended his professional career in Europe, playing in Italy and Switzerland from 1976–1982.
+He ended his professional career in Europe, playing in Italy and Switzerland from 1976 to 1982.

 In 1978, he described the quality of play in the Swiss Basketball League as "between high school seniors and college freshmen."
 In 1980, he won his third straight scoring title in the Swiss Basketball League while playing for Pallacanestro Bellinzona.
 He averaged 40.4 points per game over 22 games.

 After his playing career, Rinaldi served as a men's college basketball coach in his home county at Dutchess Community College and Vassar College.

-Despite his having written a guest article in the Poughkeepsie Journal in 1987 arguing that a "[s]trike by [the] NBA players union would be difficult to justify" because "you can never recoup that lost money," the National Basketball Players Association hired Rinaldi in 2001 to serve as an educational counselor for NBA players.
+Despite his having written a guest article in the Poughkeepsie Journal in 1987 arguing that a "[s]trike by [the] NBA players union would be difficult to justify" because "you can never recoup that lost money," the National Basketball Players Association (NBPA) hired Rinaldi in 2001 to serve as an educational counselor for NBA players.
 He called the job "the best thing to happen to me professionally" since his playing career.
 At the time, he was living in Skippack, Pennsylvania.
-As of 2017, Rinaldi worked for the National Basketball Players Association, counseling players on the transition to post-basketball careers.
+As of 2017, Rinaldi worked for the NBPA, counseling players on the transition to post-basketball careers.